 What is super exciting about this new space is brands are now recognising that being inside content brings “an emotional impact” that a 30 second spot can never give them so they need producers as much as we need them.
 There are cultural shifts that probably need to happen.
 Sponsors are used to using ratings points as the biggest indicator of ROI, so clearly this thinking will need to modified as we find new models of funding content.
 But Caressa pointed out that already, big, global-thinking brands are getting switched on to the fact that the phenomenon of binge watching can lead to greater recall of product.
 It’s not just about impressions any more, it’s also about engagement.
 Great news for storytellers!

 Director Emma Bodger, Channel 4's Media Parents Back to Work Scheme Mentee

 Although most of the examples were factual entertainment (I was amazed how many brands there were in Love Island!), there is lots to think about when pitching scripted and it made me think back to my super proud moments from my Emmy Award winning work in Kenya in a parallel universe where we were embedding sponsored, behavioural change messages, making careful choices to protect the storyworld/brands and the characters from not saying or doing things just because the sponsors asked for it but making sure all integration was true and authentic to both the characters and the world.
 I feel have a lot to offer in this space and a wealth of multiplatform past experience to build on.
 Being at the Festival gave me the opportunity and the space away from family responsibilities to reflect on that.
 The future is looking bright…

-Media Parents Back to Work Scheme 2018 is open for applications, see our blog for details.
-Join Media Parents www.mediaparents.co.uk for great jobs, training and events.
+Our Media Parents Back to Work Drinks are on Sept 26th.
+Click image to join Media Parents www.mediaparents.co.uk for great jobs, training and events.